Skip to main content

 Changing the Query delay may affect your SLI data.
 For more details, check the Query delay documentation.

-6. Click the Add Data Source button.
+6. Click Add Data Source.

-Direct Using CLI - YAMLโ€‹
+Direct using CLI - YAMLโ€‹

-The YAML for setting up a Direct connection to Pingdom looks like this:
+The YAML for setting up a direct connection to Pingdom looks like this:

 apiVersion: n9/v1alpha